oshev/toggl-extra/README.md

 Python 3.7+ do not work because of [issues in Python-Nubia](https://github.com/facebookincubator/python-nubia/issues/2)).

-This repository uses `Pipenv` instead of pip and `venv`.
+This repository uses `Pipenv` instead of `pip` and `venv`.

-If you're curious and are not familiar with tool, see a great guide to Pipenv [here](https://realpython.com/pipenv-guide/).
+If you're curious and are not familiar with this tool, see a great guide to `Pipenv` [here](https://realpython.com/pipenv-guide/).

 You don't need to, though.
-To use `Toggl-extra` just install PipEnv using `pip3 install pipenv` and follow instructions below.
+To use `Toggl-extra` just run `pip3 install pipenv` and follow instructions below.

 ## Running Toggl-Extra

 Checkout the repository.

-Copy `configs/toggl-extra.yaml.sample` to `configs/toggl-extra.yaml` and substitute all words in capital with your Toggl data.
+Copy `configs/toggl-extra.yaml.sample` to `configs/toggl-extra.yaml` and substitute all words in capitals with your Toggl credentials.

 Run once: